iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 2 reviews"/>
 </p>

+> Got a notification to say i was in contact and had to isolate.
+Only problem was i had been in contact the 10th.
+First told of it the 23rd with 1day left to isolate.
+Its reliant on people updating the app with their test results and if they dont do that then nobody knows<br> :date: __2020-11-23 21:34:22__

 > I had hoped that this app would provide useful timely and accurate information to users.
 Instead I see that the statistics are not kept up to date.
 By way of example today is 05/11/20 but the R number estimate is from 16/10/20.
 Come on people for the sake of credibility must do better!<br> :date: __2020-11-05 23:37:19__